Coca-Cola Zero Sugar: Listed ingredients

 All versions of Coca-Cola Zero Sugar sold in various countries are based on the same flavoring formula, and all are carbonated.
 One liter of Coca-Cola Zero Sugar contains 96 mg caffeine.
 Additionally, artificial sweeteners are used.
 In the U.S., this includes aspartame and acesulfame potassium.
 However, the exact combination of sweeteners and preservatives used varies from market to market.

-Sweeteners and health concerns

-Sodium cyclamate, a relatively inexpensive artificial sweetener banned by the U.S. Food and Drug Administration (FDA) since 1969 and once believed to be a carcinogen, has been used in the Coca-Cola Zero versions produced in Germany, Italy, Spain, Portugal, Venezuela, Chile, and some Central American countries.
-It was used for a time in Mexico, before a consumer campaign led to its removal from the drink in 2008.
-In June 2009, Venezuela ordered Coca-Cola to withdraw its Coca-Cola Zero product, as it contained more than the legal levels of sodium cyclamate.
+Compared to Diet Coke, Coca-Cola Zero Sugar contains less caffeine, and uses acesulfame potassium and aspartame as sweeteners, while Diet Coke uses only aspartame as a sweetener.
+In addition, Coca-Cola Zero sugar contains potassium citrate unlike Diet Coke and does not use citric acid like Diet Coke.

+Scientific studies consistently confirm aspartame and acesulfame potassium can be safely consumed.